MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/getting_started.rst

     .. grid-item-card:: First steps
        :text-align: center

-       First time using MFA?
-Want a walk-through of a specific use case?
+       Once MFA is installed, try it out aligning a demo corpus in English, Japanese, or Mandarin and make sure everything's working and what the inputs/outputs of MFA are

        +++

-       .. button-ref:: first_steps
+       .. button-ref:: alignment_example
           :expand:
           :color: primary

-          First steps
+          Align a demo corpus

 .. toctree::